 I would regret that decision sooner rather than later.

 I used a stir stix to place toy pieces into the mold.
 What you can’t see here is that my resin started to gel in under four minutes.
-While the right amount of hardener was added to the resin based upon my measurements, the outdoor temperature put the resin into overdrive.
+While the right amount of hardener was added to the resin-based upon my measurements, the outdoor temperature put the resin into overdrive.
 (The manufacturer instructions state I should have 15 to 20 minutes to work with the resin before it starts to gel.)
 It was a mad dash to shove pieces into both molds.
 By the end, I was scooping jelly from my cup.

 Of course that doesn’t mean there aren’t some other problems I feel compelled to point out to you. (like this is police interrogation or something similar)

 The only other thing to mention is that the bracelet casting side (side exposed to air) was slightly tacky, but not as tacky as I was expecting.
-I am hoping it will continue to harden of over the next couple of days.
+I am hoping it will continue to harden over the next couple of days.
 Since I can’t sand off that surface, I will need to use a layer of resin gloss sealer spray to get rid of the tackiness.

 So how did the ring turn out?

 The resin is fully cured and the ring is sturdy.
-Unfortunately though, I don’t think coating with a layer of the gloss sealer spray will get rid of the marks.
+Unfortunately though, coating with a layer of the gloss sealer spray will not get rid of the marks.
 I could try sanding, but I’m worried I would sand down the toy piece or would need to sand too much off the ring shank to where it would break.
 If I was serious about trying to salvage this ring, I would recoat it with another layer of resin.